hyperium/h3/design/PROPOSAL.md

     - Implementing QUIC also requires picking a TLS implementation.
 Various adopters may have different requirements for which TLS library they use.
 - Simple, optional integration in the `hyper` crate.
 - Performance and correctness are paramount.
-    - We should have a good way to frequently measure peformance.
+    - We should have a good way to frequently measure performance.
 - Collaborative with the community.
     - All current HTTP/3 Rust implementations have hard dependencies on their QUIC implementations.
 By making `h3` generic over any QUIC-like interface, we allow people to plug in to existing stacks.
 Meanwhile, `h3` providing the HTTP/3-level details can focus effort and attention.
     - The hyper brand has recognition as an open source HTTP project.